SuperOfficeDocs/superoffice-docs/docs/apps/custom.md

 ## Your options with custom applications

-Custom applications require a subscription to [Developer Tools][7] (formerly Expander Services) to get access to the necessary tools and APIs.
+Custom applications require a subscription to [Development Tools][7] (formerly Expander Services) to get access to the necessary tools and APIs.
 With this toolbox, you can:

 * Add extra tables to customize Service
 * Create custom screens to fit your specific processes